Public health experts dismayed by RFK Jr.'s defunding of mRNA vaccine research

 "While we believe the mRNA vaccines should be taken off the market, the announcement is a positive move towards protecting public health," said Mary Holland, the group's president and CEO, in a statement.

 Jennifer Nuzzo strongly disagrees.
-She runs the Brown University School of Public Health Pandemic Center, and says the move could erode preparedness for future pandemics.
+She runs the Brown University School of Public Health's Pandemic Center and says the move could erode preparedness for future pandemics.

 "This is a profoundly disappointing development," she says.
 "When there's the next pandemic, we're going to be caught flat-footed.
 It absolutely leaves the country vulnerable."